~

 I then realized that the moment of creation (where all Art becomes manifest) cannot be known - it can only be understood after the work is complete.
 The artist's place isn't to think - it is to do, to immerse himself in the moment of creation, totally and inspite of doubt, fear, anxiety and worry.

 We're way behind in the field of new media and new processes.
-In Singapore, they're looking into getting all artists of every persuasion to collaborate, hence the emergence of the title "Creative" - an all-inclusive noun for people working in design, urban planning, painting, theater, sculpture, film, fashion, sound art, etc. The collective
+In Singapore, they're looking into getting all artists of every persuasion to collaborate, hence the emergence of the title "Creative" - an all-inclusive noun for people working in design, urban planning, painting, theater, sculpture, film, fashion, sound art, etc. The collective FARM is basically working to create SYSTEMS for creative people to work together.
+Imagine that.

 Poetry